Lotus Elise review

 Our choice: Lotus Elise S 1.8

-The Lotus Elise is available with a 1.6-litre 134bhp engine or a 1.8-litre 217bhp in the Elise S. Acceleration from 0-62mph takes 6.5 seconds and 4.6 seconds respectively.
+The Lotus Elise is available with a 1.6-litre 134bhp engine or a 1.8-litre 217bhp in the Elise S and S Cup.
+Acceleration from 0-62mph takes 6.5 seconds and 4.6 seconds respectively.
 The Elise is also one of the few cars on the road with no power steering, which results in a fantastic accuracy and amount of feel through the wheel.
-The featherweight car is also extremely agile and the Elise is often praised as one of the finest handling cars on the road.
-Ride quality is pretty good but wind and road noise are a big problem.

 It's fair to say that Lotus doesn't have the best reputation for reliability, but the Elise has always been very trouble free.
 The car is made from mostly plastic and aluminium so there has never been any problems with rust.
 In its more recent forms the Elise is safer than ever with traction control and ABS fitted as standard.
 It hasn't been tested by EuroNCAP though so there's no official word on how safe it really is.